nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/index.md

 * Understanding the prerequisites for adding a new Device
 * Creating the necessary prerequisite objects to add a new Device
 * Adding new Devices
-* Adding and understanding Regions
+* Adding and understanding Location Types and Locations
 * Adding and understanding Platforms
 * Adding and understanding Tenants and Tenant Groups
 * Adding Interfaces to a Device